mperdikeas/js-minmax-wt-alpha-beta-pruning/README.md

 "*GTP*" stands for) and is agnostic as to the actual structures the client programmer uses to represent game state or game moves.

-All types defined in *minmax-interface.js* that are likely to be found useful by client programmers are imported and re-exported from the *index.js* file which defines the public interface.
+All FlowTypes types defined in *minmax-interface.js* that are likely to be found useful by client programmers are imported and re-exported from the *index.js* file which defines the public interface.
+Obviously, this only concerns client programmers who wish to use FlowType for static type checking.